btrettel/plint/README.md

 # plint: patent claim proofreader and analyzer

+NOTE: This software is overdue for a complete rewrite in a more maintainable and testable way.
+It's essentially a prototype of a bunch of ideas I had, when I wasn't sure which data structures would be appropriate.
+Apologies to anyone extending this.

 Current version: 0.32.2

 plint can proofread and analyze a text file containing patent claims for the following: